GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_base.md

 **This is a required step if you've just pulled config from a different Spinnaker deployment.**

-This will include details on how to connect to Spinnaker.
+This command will refresh the contents of the right-hand pane and will include details on how to connect to Spinnaker.

 ```bash
 ~/spinnaker-for-gcp/scripts/manage/update_console.sh